wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Titans of the New West (TOTNW)](https://www.nexusmods.com/newvegas/mods/78688) - A complete overhaul and restyle of power armor to obtain a more classic, heavy, and imposing experience.
 - See [Webb’s Patch Emporium](https://www.nexusmods.com/newvegas/mods/74174) for the most readily available TOTNW patches.

-[TTW - Robco Lights](https://www.nexusmods.com/newvegas/mods/79641) - Adds lights to areas on Robots you'd expect would actually emit light.
+[TTW - Robco Lights](https://www.nexusmods.com/newvegas/mods/79641) - Adds lights to areas on robots you'd expect would actually emit light.

 [Window Ambient Light at Night](https://www.nexusmods.com/newvegas/mods/84945) - Windows that light up at night now emit a light and light up their surroundings.

 ### Landscape Overhauls
-Sal's [New Vegas Visual Renewal](https://salamand3r.fail/new-vegas-visual-renewal) is <b>HIGHLY</b> recommended for your core visual, audio, and lighting needs.
+Sal's [New Vegas Visual Renewal](https://salamand3r.fail/new-vegas-visual-renewal) is <b>HIGHLY</b> recommended for core visual, audio, and lighting needs.

-<u>Please be cautious combining the following mods and review the available patches.</u>
+<u>Please be cautious combining the following mods and review the available patches thoroughly.</u>

 [New Vegas Landscape Overhaul Remastered](https://www.nexusmods.com/newvegas/mods/74218)

 [Enhanced Landscapes](https://www.nexusmods.com/newvegas/mods/69406)
-- Ensure you use the compatibility version if using New Vegas Landscape Overhaul Remastered.
+- Ensure use of the compatibility version if using [New Vegas Landscape Overhaul Remastered](https://www.nexusmods.com/newvegas/mods/74218).

 [Desert Landscapes](https://www.nexusmods.com/newvegas/mods/84284?tab=description)